gaheldev/godot-version-manager/README.md

 # Godot Installer (sort of)

 Creates a desktop shortcut for godot and provide a script to update Godot version. \
-Still requires to download Godot's last version manually. \
+Still requires to download Godot's desired version manually. \
 All downloaded versions are saved in ```~/.godot/```